nisanarz/Dictionary/README.md

 # Dictionary
-Basic Dictionary / Map with c
+Basic Dictionary / Map with c.
+A small program, as part of a course of study

+#Credits
+Nisan Arzoan